HL7/FHIRPath/spec/fluentpath.md

 ### Filtering and projection

 #### where(criteria : expression) : collection
-Filter the input collection to only those elements for which the stated `criteria` expression evaluates to `true`.
+Returns a collection containing only those elements in the input collection for which the stated `criteria` expression evaluates to `true`.
 Elements for which the expression evaluates to `false` or empty (`{ }`) are not included in the result.

+If the input collection is emtpy (`{ }`), the result is empty.

 #### select(projection: expression) : collection
 Evaluates the `projection` expression for each item in the input collection.
 The result of each evaluation is added to the output collection.
 If the evaluation results in a collection with multiple items, all items are added to the output collection (collections resulting from evaluation of `projection` are _flattened_).
+This means that if the evaluation for an element results in the empty collection (`{ }`), no element is added to the result, and that if the input collection is empty (`{ }`), the result is empty as well.

 #### repeat(projection: expression) : collection
 A version of `select` that will repeat the `projection` and add it to the output collection, as long as the projection yields new items (as determined by the equals (`=`) operator).